-On May 4, 2022, the Company completed the acquisition of the Enertopia assets.
-Under the agreement, the Company acquired Enertopia's Clayton Valley Lithium Claystone Project located immediately adjacent to the Company's Clayton Valley, Nevada project.
-Enertopia holds title to certain unpatented mining claims together with tenements, hereditaments, and appurtenances thereunto belonging and appertaining, including without limitation, all mineral rights, access rights, and any water rights associated with these mining claims as well as data relating to these claims.
+On May 4, 2022, the Company completed the acquisition of the Enertopia Project located immediately adjacent to the Company's Clayton Valley, Nevada project.
+The Enertopia Project holds title to certain unpatented mining claims together with tenements, hereditaments, and appurtenances thereunto belonging and appertaining, including without limitation, all mineral rights, access rights, and any water rights associated with these mining claims as well as data relating to these claims.

 The underlying royalty holders retain a 1% net smelter royalty ("NSR").

 Under the terms of the agreement, the Company issued 3,000,000 common shares ("Consideration Shares") valued at \$4,890,000 and paid US\$1,100,000 (\$1,418,147) in cash.
-In connection with the transaction, the Company also paid a finder's fee of US\$105,000 (\$135,369).
-The transaction also included Enertopia entering into an Irrevocable Proxy and Voting Agreement and Lock-Up Agreement with the Company in relation to the Consideration Shares.
+In connection with the transaction, the Company also paid a finder's fee of US\$105,000 (\$135,368).